-If your employer made no effort to reduce the risk of acoustic shock, nor did they provide you with the necessary training or personal protective equipment, they are acting negligently.
-If you suffered from acoustic shock because of this negligence, you may have grounds for claiming pursuing an acoustic shock compensation claim.
+If your employer made no effort to reduce the risk of acoustic shock, nor did they provide you with the necessary training or personal protective equipment, they may be deemed to be acting negligently.
+If you suffered from acoustic shock because of this negligence, you may have grounds for pursuing an acoustic shock compensation claim.

 Although your solicitor will need to physically add up all of your expenses and losses to calculate what compensation you can claim for special damages there are guidelines they can refer to for general damages acoustic shock injuries.
 These are as follows:

 - £90,750 to £109,650 for total deafness.

 - £31,310 to £45,540 for total hearing loss in one ear.